phone dropped in water

 We’ll go over how to remove water from your phone to minimize water damage and avoid it in the future.
 It is also common practice to immediately check whether the phone is still operational or has been warmed up after being dropped in water.

-According to experts, if you take a few precautions, you can protect your phone even after it has been submerged in water.
+According to experts, if you take a few precautions, you can protect your water-damaged phone even after it has been submerged in water.

 In case your phone does go into the water, here are some methods of getting water out of it.
 We’ll show you how to fix a phone that fell in the water, including how to remove water from it, repair a water-damaged phone, and prevent future damage.